Hudson Valley Mall: History

 The Hudson Valley Mall opened in October 1981 with anchor stores including Kmart, JCPenney, Hess's, and a Hoyts six-screen theater named Cinema 6, which was later expanded to 12 screens and rebranded under Regal Cinemas.

-In 1989, the mall expanded to include a Sears on the east side, a new food court, and approximately 15 additional stores.
-Sears had relocated from the Kingston Plaza.
+In 1989, the mall expanded to include a Sears on the east side, a new food court, and approximately 15 additional stores, with Sears having relocated from the Kingston Plaza.

-In 1995, Hess's closed due to bankruptcy and was replaced by Filene's the following year.
-Kmart also relocated to a nearby Super Kmart along U.S. Route 9W, which later closed and was replaced by a Kohl's.
+In 1995, Hess's closed due to bankruptcy and was replaced by Filene's the following year, while Kmart relocated to a nearby Super Kmart along U.S. Route 9W (which later closed and was replaced by a Kohl's).

-In the early 2000s, Pyramid Companies, the mall's owner, renovated the mall interior and brought in new tenants.
-The former Kmart space was split into Best Buy (opened in 2000) and Dick's Sporting Goods (opened in 2001).
-A Target store opened next to these spaces in 2001.
+In the early 2000s, Pyramid Companies, the mall's owner, renovated the mall interior and brought in new tenants, splitting the former Kmart space into Best Buy (opened in 2000) and Dick's Sporting Goods (opened in 2001), and adding a Target store next to these spaces in 2001.

-GameStop, originally operating as EB Games, had been a longtime tenant.
-After GameStop acquired EB Games in 2005, the store transitioned to the GameStop name by around 2008 and remained one of the longest-lasting stores in the mall.
+GameStop, originally operating as EB Games, had been a longtime tenant, and after GameStop acquired EB Games in 2005, the store transitioned to the GameStop name by around 2008 and remained one of the longest-lasting stores in the mall.

-In May 2006, Rita’s Water Ice opened, and on September 9, 2006, Filene’s was rebranded as Macy’s.
+In May 2006, Rita's Water Ice opened, and on September 9, 2006, Filene's was rebranded as Macy's.

-By 2007, the mall featured over 80 stores including American Eagle, Gap, Best Buy, Kay Jewelers, Zales, Verizon Wireless, Sinclair, LensCrafters, Jules Vision, Taco Bell, and Friendly’s (which closed in November 2011).
-McDonald’s had already closed its food court location by May 2007.
+By 2007, the mall featured over 80 stores including American Eagle, Gap, Best Buy, Kay Jewelers, Zales, Verizon Wireless, Sinclair, LensCrafters, Jules Vision, Taco Bell, and Friendly's, the latter of which closed in November 2011, while McDonald's had already closed its food court location by May 2007.

-JCPenney closed in 2017, likely due to early bankruptcy issues.
-Sears followed in April 2018 as part of a broader downsizing strategy.
+JCPenney closed in April 2015, which was part of the company's plan to close underperforming stores.
+This was followed by Macy's in April 2016, and by Sears in April 2018 as part of that company's broader downsizing strategy.

-Regal Cinemas shuttered its 12-screen theater in August 2018, ending first-run cinema service in the area.
-In early 2019, NCG Cinema took over the space, becoming the only NCG location in New York and has remained open since.
+Regal Cinemas shuttered its 12-screen theater in August 2018, ending first-run cinema service at the mall, and in early 2019 NCG Cinema took over the space, becoming the only NCG location in New York and remaining open thereafter.

-Old Navy left in January 2019, relocating to Kings Mall in the former Modell’s Sporting Goods location.
-Kingston Athletics moved into the Hudson Valley Mall later that year in October.
+Old Navy left in January 2019, relocating to Kings Mall (in the former Modell's Sporting Goods location), while Kingston Athletics moved into the Hudson Valley Mall later that year in October.

-Best Buy closed in October 2020.
-In March 2021, its former location was repurposed into Ulster County’s main COVID-19 vaccination site, capable of administering up to 2,500 doses daily and accommodating 300 vehicles.
-The site closed in February 2023.
+Best Buy closed in October 2020, and in March 2021 its former location was repurposed into Ulster County's main COVID-19 vaccination site, capable of administering up to 2,500 doses daily and accommodating 300 vehicles, before that site closed in February 2023.